 2. An online presence is needed for any business to keep up with the times.

-That final point was the premise behind a customer satisfaction analysis study made by Forbes.com and ForeSee Results (some company that measures this sort of thing).
+That final point was the premise behind a customer satisfaction analysis study made by Forbes.com and ForeSee Results (a company that measures this sort of thing).
 I decided to take a closer look at this.

 The Importance of Customer Satisfaction Ratings At Internet Banks